puppetlabs/bolt/pre-docs/inventory_version2.md

 or alias matching the string bolt will create a new target with the string as it's uri.

-## Version 2 only features

-### Creating a node with a human readable name and ip address
+## Creating a node with a human readable name and ip address

 With version 2 of the inventory you can create a node with a human readable name even when an ip address is used for connecting.
 This can be accomplished